root-project/root/docbook/users-guide/FittingHistograms.md

 #### Interpretation of Parameter Errors

-There are two kinds of problems that can arise: the reliability of `Minuit`’s error estimates, and their statistical interpretation, assuming they are accurate.
+There are two kinds of problems that can arise: the reliability of `Minuit`'s error estimates, and their statistical interpretation, assuming they are accurate.

 #### Statistical Interpretation